alt44s/point-tracker/README.md

 # Arbitrary Points Tracker GUI

-Points Tracker is a simple PyQt5 GUI app to track your points every day.
+Points Tracker is a simple PyQt5 GUI app utilizing SQLite to track your points every day.
 It has a friendly interface, saves your data, and shows your progress in a weekly view.

 ![preview](https://i.imgur.com/1gqVxdp.png)